ory/docs/docs/ecosystem/security.md

 :::caution Disclaimer

-We are currently in the process of setting up a disclosure platform.
-Until that process is done, we cannot payout bug bounties due to the administrative overhead.
-All disclosures that are made until the launch, will later be processed under the same conditions, but we cannot guarantee when that happens.
+We're currently in the process of setting up a disclosure platform.
+Until that process is done, we can't payout bug bounties due to the administrative overhead.
+All disclosures that are made until the launch, will later be processed under the same conditions, but we can't guarantee when that happens.

 :::